 To build a mailing list on a landing page, create a Cover Page, add a form to it in the Action panel, and connect it to Mailchimp.
 To learn more, visit Adding Cover Page actions.

 Decide if visitors have to confirm their subscription (double opt-in)

-Mailchimp's double opt-in process asks visitors to confirm their mailing list subscriptions via email.
+Mailchimp's double opt-in process asks visitors to confirm their audience subscriptions via email.
 After they confirm, their contact information is added to your Mailchimp audience.